 Piper Rose Mann is a composer and singer based in Los Angeles, California.

-In 2025 she became a finalist for the American Prize for her original choir piece, E Tenebris, and she also completed her first original score for a feature-length film, Hello, Goodbye, with the Northwestern student organization Applause for a Cause.
+She also recently completed her first original score for a feature-length film, Hello, Goodbye, with the Northwestern student organization Applause for a Cause.

 In 2021 she was commissioned to create a new arrangement of “Ahavat Olam” for the Angel City Chorale, the song she co-wrote with her father, Gabriel Mann, made famous by Ben Platt and his brothers, Jonah and Henry.